Uxbridge, Massachusetts

-Uxbridge is a town in Worcester County, Massachusetts first colonized in 1662 and incorporated in 1727.
+Uxbridge is a town in Worcester County, Massachusetts, United States, first colonized in 1662 and incorporated in 1727.
 It was originally part of the town of Mendon, and named for the Earl of Uxbridge.
 The town is located 36 mi southwest of Boston and 15 mi south-southeast of Worcester, at the midpoint of the Blackstone Valley National Historic Park.
 The historical society notes that Uxbridge is the "Heart of The Blackstone Valley" and is also known as "the Cradle of the Industrial Revolution".
 Uxbridge was a prominent Textile center in the American Industrial Revolution.
-Two Quakers served as national leaders in the American anti-slavery movement.
+Two of its Quakers served as national leaders in the American anti-slavery movement.
 Uxbridge "weaves a tapestry of early America".

 Indigenous Nipmuc people near "Wacentug" or “Waentug” (river bend), deeded land to 17th-century settlers.
-New England towns are beginning to acknowledge their indigenous lands.
 Uxbridge reportedly granted rights to America's first colonial woman voter, Lydia Taft, and approved Massachusetts first women jurors.
 The first hospital for mental illness in America was reportedly established here.
 Deborah Sampson posed as an Uxbridge soldier, and fought in the American Revolution.
 A 140-year legacy of manufacturing military uniforms and clothing began with 1820 power looms.
 Uxbridge became famous for woolen cashmeres.
 "Uxbridge Blue", was the first US Air Force Dress Uniform.
 BJ's Wholesale Club distribution warehouse is a major employer today.

-Uxbridge had a population of 14,162 at the 2020 United States Census.
+Uxbridge had a population of 14,162 at the 2020 United States census.